Sultan bin Abdulaziz: Minister of defense and aviation

 In 1963, Crown Prince Faisal appointed Prince Sultan as minister of defense and aviation.
 He presided over the development of the Saudi armed forces.
 During the reign of King Faisal, Prince Sultan was particularly interested in Yemen.

 At the beginning of King Faisal's reign in 1964 Prince Sultan became a member of the council which had been established by the king to guide the succession issues.
 In the late 1966 Prince Sultan survived an assassination attempt by the revolutionary Yemenites who were assisted by Egyptian intelligence.
 His influence declined under the reign of King Khalid due to the fact that in 1977 Prince Sultan unsuccessfully tried to prevent Prince Abdullah bin Abdulaziz from becoming heir apparent when the king died.

 Sultan purchased U.S. tanks, fighter planes, missiles, and AWACS (airborne warning and control systems).
 However, as a result of problems assimilating technology within its armed forces, a relatively high proportion of the military equipment is stored or under maintenance, despite a large portion of Saudi's $34 billion defense budget being spent on maintaining military equipment.
 Sultan allegedly became extraordinarily wealthy from kickbacks by Western businesses that handled multibillion-dollar defense contracts.
 He was involved in many scandals, including the Al Yamamah deal.
 However, his influence remained unhindered until his health began to deteriorate.
 During his tenure, Saudi Arabia became the largest importer of U.S. arms, and he was a strong proponent of the U.S.-Saudi partnership.

 As well, Sultan authorized a deal with the British Aircraft Corporation (BAC) in 1965.
 His program, called Operation Magic Carpet, traded £16 million for six second-hand Lightnings, six Hawker Hunters, and a set of missile launchers going to Royal Saudi Air Force.
 Geoffrey Edwards served as the official intermediary.
 British pilots also came over, privately contracted.
 Prince Sultan was an expert on the Yemen civil war and Soviet involvement in the Horn of Africa in 1985.

 In 1996, Prince Sultan opposed Pentagon plans to relocate U.S. troops to safer locations after the Dhahran complex bombings.
-He visited Iran in May 1999 that was the first official visit of a Saudi minister since 1979.
+He visited Iran in May 1999 - his visit was the first official visit of a Saudi minister since 1979.